2010 NCAA Division I men's ice hockey tournament

 The 2010 NCAA Division I men's ice hockey tournament involved 16 schools in single-elimination play to determine the national champion of men's NCAA Division I college ice hockey.
 The tournament began on March 26, 2010, and ended with the championship game on April 10, in which Boston College defeated Wisconsin 5–0 to win its fourth national championship.

+Since the adoption of the 16-team playoff with the 2003 tournament, RIT became the first team to ever reach the Frozen Four in their first tournament appearance.
+As of 2025, they remain the only team to do so.

 Procedure

 The four regionals are officially named after their geographic areas.
 The following are the sites for the 2010 regionals: